Best 6-Person Tent For The Ultimate Camping Experience

 Waterproofing

-The waterproofing capacity of tent fabric is measured using the Hydrostatic Head (HH) open-column water test.
-Simply this means it has been tested to determine how much water pressure a fabric can withstand before it starts to leak.
+Tent fabric waterproofing is measured using the Hydrostatic Head (HH) open-column water test.
+This test determines the level of water pressure a fabric can withstand before it begins to leak.

 HH ratings are given in mm (i.e.1,500mm HH, 3,000mm HH, and so on), and the higher the figure, the more waterproof the fabric will be.
 For three-season camping, we recommend a shelter with a minimum 1,000mm HH rainfly and 1,500mm flooring.